realprogrammer5000/SlipstreamVPN/tos.md

 </ul>
 </li>
 <li>We will do our best to keep our services up &amp; running, but we cannot guarantee uptime, availability or a lack of bugs in our services or software.</li>
-<li>We will limit your data bandwidth (ie. how fast it can go) and your data cap usage (ie. how much data you can use) to keep it fair for everyone else in accordance to your account’s pricing tier.
+<li>We will limit your data bandwidth (ie. how fast your connection can go) and your data usage (ie. how much data you can use per month) to keep it fair for everyone else in accordance to your account’s pricing tier.
 Servers aren’t free and bandwidth isn’t either.
 If you want faster speeds or a higher data cap, purchase a higher tier or <a href="contact-us">contact us</a>.</li>
 <li>We do not discriminate against or modify traffic that is not in violation of our agreement.
 <ul>
-<li>We do not throttle / slow down sites nuniformly.</li>
+<li>We do not throttle / slow down sites nonuniformly.</li>
-<li>We do not block sites except ad and tracking ones.</li>
+<li>We do not block sites (except ad and tracking ones, at your request).</li>
-<li>We do not inject ads or trackers, view or modify requests, metadata or cookies, or anything like that.</li>
+<li>We do not inject ads or trackers, or view or modify requests, metadata or cookies, or anything like it.</li>
 </ul>
 </li>
 </ul>